Leaf-Agriculture/docs/docs/alerts_overview.md

 ## About

+With Alerts you can be notified when something happens or changes instead of needing to repeatedly query for changes.
+Leaf Alerts support events that happen within Leaf and events that happen within supported 3rd party software.

 Webhooks are user-defined HTTP callbacks.
 You send us a server URL (the address of the callback) specifying what things you want to know about so when they do happen, we tell you on that URL, by means of a HTTP request.